-Within six months of the approval of the project, each project partner has to place at least one poster with information about the project (minimum size A3), including the financial support from the ERDF, at a location readily visible to the public, such as the entrance area of a building (Regulation (EU) No 1303/2013, Annex XII Article 2.2 paragraph 2.a).
-The Interreg Europe programme can provide a downloadable template for the production of the poster.
+Within six months of the approval of the project, each project partner has to place at least one poster with information about the project (minimum size A3), including the financial support from the ERDF, at a location readily visible to the public, such as the entrance area of a building (Regulation (EU) No 1303/2013, Annex XII Article 2.2 paragraph 2.b).
+First level controllers will check the application of this article.
+The Interreg Europe programme provides a downloadable template for the production of the poster.
+The poster template can be modified by the project partners at their own responsibility.
+The text of the poster can be translated into national languages.

 The poster needs to stay visible for the whole duration of the project.
-The production costs of the poster should be budgeted.
+The printing costs of the poster, and any eventual modifications, should be budgeted in the project application.